Use the filter to show walks of a certain type such as woods, reservoirs, hills, long distance, country parks, canals and rivers.

 |East Cliff and Warren Country Park||4 miles (6 km)||Enjoy the spectacular East Cliffs of Folkestone, the sandy beaches of East Wear Bay and the Warren nature reserve on this circular walk.|

-|Eden Valley Walk||15 miles (24 km)||Travel through the beautiful Eden Valley and the High Weald Area of Outstanding Natural Beauty on this walk through Kent.|
+|Eden Valley Walk||15 miles (24 km)||Travel through the beautiful Eden Valley and the High Weald on this 15 mile walk through Kent.|

-The route starts at Edenbridge and heads towards Hever and the excellent Hever Castle with its double-moated castle and 125 acres of spectacular gardens.
-You continue east towards Penshurst and the 13th century Penshurt Place.
-Again there is plenty to see including the State Rooms, Gallery and wonderful gardens.
+The next stage takes you to Penshurst and the 14th century Penshurst Place.
+Again there is plenty to see here including the State Rooms, Gallery and wonderful gardens.

-The final section heads to Tonbridge passing through the Haysden Country Park before finishing at the castle in Tonbridge.
+The final section heads to Tonbridge passing through the Haysden Country Park and Barden Lake before finishing at the castle in Tonbridge.
 View Full Details>>

 |Elham Valley Way||22 miles (35 km)||Explore the Kent Downs Area of Outstanding Natural Beauty on this delightful walk through Kent.|

 The route starts on the coast at Hythe and heads north to Canterbury via Elham and Barham.
-Highlights on the route include stretches through the seabrook valley near Hythe, ancient woodland (dating from before the 17th century), beautiful orchards and the famous Cathedral at Canterbury at the end of the route.
+Highlights on the route include stretches through the seabrook valley near Hythe, ancient woodland (dating from before the 17th century), beautiful orchards, views of the Nailbourne river and the famous Cathedral at Canterbury at the end of the route.
 View Full Details>>

 |Elmley National Nature Reserve||5 miles (8 km)||Enjoy a tranquil walk around this beautiful Nature Reserve on the Isle of Sheppey.
 View Full Details>>|

 |Greensand Way||107 miles (173 km)||The Greensand Way runs from Haslemere in Surrey to Hamstreet in Kent following the ridge of greensand rock that crosses the two counties.
 The route takes in two Areas of Outstanding Natural Beauty - the Surrey Hills and the Kent Downs - as well as numerous Sites of Special Scientific Interest.
 Highlights include

 |Haysden Country Park||3 miles (5.5 km)||Haysden country park is located near Tonbridge in Kent and consists of a number of delightful walking trails.
-In the park you will find Barden and Haysden lakes while the River Medway also runs through the park.
+In the park you will find Barden Lake and Haysden Lake while the River Medway also runs through the park.
 The lakes and river offer great opportunities for wildlife watching with a variety of wildfowl visitors all year round.|

 |Hever Castle||2 miles (4 km)||Explore the beautiful grounds of this historic castle in Kent on this circular walk.
 Highlights in the park include:|